The National Bird of Peru: Andean Cock of the Rock

 - Bolivia – Found in the western regions, especially in the Andean foothills.

-The habitat of the Andean Cock-of-the-Rock is generally montane cloud forests and ravines, often near streams at elevations ranging from 500 to 2,400 meters above sea level.
+The habitat is generally montane cloud forests and ravines, often near streams at elevations ranging from 500 to 2,400 meters above sea level.
 This species prefers humid, densely vegetated areas, which provide abundant food and nesting sites.

 Best birding tours for Andean Cock of the Rock